PennockProjects/JAMStart/content/blog/2024/AWSDNSNameServers.md

 ### Troubleshooting - Using External DNS tools
 As my new certificate was still 'pending' I finally realized that my custom domain could not be reached publically, at all.

-I used [MX Toolbox Supertool](https://mxtoolbox.com/DnsLookup.aspx) to validate public access and sure enough the custom domain was not on the internet name servers.
+I used [MX Toolbox Supertool](https://mxtoolbox.com/DnsLookup.aspx) to validate public access and sure enough, my custom domain was not in any of the internet name servers.

+I probably should have started with this troubleshooting step.

 ## Root Problem
-After staring at my hosted zone NS record and validating those name servers were official and real.
-A couple of searches revealed that you need to add the name servers to the registered domains as well.
+Next, I doubled checked my hosted zone NS record.
+I had assumed that was all I needed.
+I validated the AWS name servers there were official and real.
+With a couple of stackoverflow queries I found a reference to the registered domain needed the name servers in addition to the NS record.

 ::figure-caption
 ![Route 53 Dashboard showing Registered Domain option](/images/blog/Route53RegisteredDomainsChoice.jpg)